Workers' Compensation Lawyer in Florence

 When it comes to workers’ compensation benefits, the law interprets a ‘worker’ to be someone who is classified as an employee.
 This means that freelancers, unpaid volunteers or interns, or a sole proprietor without any employees, are not legally eligible for workers’ compensation benefits.

 A workers’ compensation lawyer can help you understand whether you are legally classified as an employee.

 How Long Do I Have to File a Workers' Compensation Claim in NJ?

 The statute of limitations for workers’ compensation in NJ is two years.
 By law, you have two years from the date of your workplace injury or illness or the date of last payment of compensation, whichever is later.
 A workers’ compensation lawyer can assist you with filing a claim.

-If you are injured on the job, you should notify your employer immediately.
+If you have experienced a workplace accident, you should notify your employer immediately.
 Your employer is legally required to notify their insurance company who will then notify the state.
 Your employer may face legal consequences if they don’t report the incident in a timely manner.

-If you live in the Florence area and have been injured or fallen ill while at work, seeking the help of a local workers’ compensation lawyer is important.
-Call Stan Gregory at (609) 281-5100 to schedule a free consultation to discuss your workers’ compensation claim.
+If you have been injured or fallen ill while at work, seeking the help of a local workers’ compensation lawyer is important.
+You can reach our workers’ compensation lawyers at (609) 281-5100 to schedule a free consultation to discuss your workers’ compensation claim.